dotnet/TorchSharp/docfx/articles/modules.md

     }
 ```

-## Using Sequential Inside A Custome Module
+## Using Sequential Inside A Custom Module

 Custom modules are often combined with Sequential, which is especially useful when building long chains of repetitive blocks inside a custom module.
 In the C# TorchSharp examples, VGG, MobileNet, and ResNet demonstrate this well.